MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-compose.md

 Docker compose allows orchestration of multiple containers.
 It allows you to store and run parameters against those containers without typing each time.

+From CLI help:

+> Define and run multi-container applications with Docker.

 ## Requirements